earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 The `default_factory` calls the `generate_roll_num` function to initialize the `roll_num` field with a *default* value - whenever an instance of the `Student` class is created.

-Let’s instantiate a `Student` object to verify this:
+Let's instantiate a `Student` object to verify this:

 ~~~{.python caption=""}
 >>> from main import Student